jonaprieto/specs/src/architecture/desiderata.md

 > PLEASE IGNORE THIS SECTION, I NEED TO REWRITE IT.
 JUST MOVE ON TO "LAYERS".

+- talk about sub-network part
+- scaling
+- separation of syntax and (identity) semantics
+- observer-dependence
+- information locality

+...

+given these requirements and assumptions, the anoma protocol herein described is unique up to isomorphism.

 # Desiderata

 In this context, with the specified primitives, the protocol should provide to an agent the ability to: